convened/convened/README.md

 ## Information

-you can contact me via Discord.
-My Discord username is `ifyounotballhog`
+You can reach me on Discord; my username is `ifyounotballhog`